Major League Soccer (MLS) is the United States' and Canada's top-tier professional soccer

 - FC Dallas - formerly the Dallas Burn, they changed their name upon transferring to a soccer-specific ground, Pizza Hut Park (now Toyota Stadium) in 2005.

-- Los Angeles Galaxy - Four times MLS Cup champions (2002, 2005, 2011, 2012), they are the second most decorated club after D.C.
-United.
+- LA Galaxy - Five times and current MLS Cup champions (2002, 2005, 2011, 2012, 2014), their most recent Cup broke a tie with D.C.
+United for most decorated team.
 Made big news in 2007 by signing David Beckham.
-Current team of Landon Donovan and Robbie Keane.
+Current team of Robbie Keane, and also home to Landon Donovan for the final 10 years of his careernote .

 - Real Salt Lake - based on Utah, the "Real" in its name is meant to associate themselves with Real Madrid as well as having a European-sounding name.
 It was not until 2006 when Real Salt Lake and Los Blancos established a mutual partnership, with RSL and Real Madrid meeting twice a year for a friendly (one at home and one away), the training of RSL players at Santiago Bernabeu, and the establishment of a Real Madrid youth academy in Salt Lake City.

 - Seattle Sounders FC - Joined the league in 2009.
-Has had a good run in the league so far, leading the league in ticket sales each year and winning the U.S. Open Cup three years in a row.
+Has had a good run in the league so far, leading the league in ticket sales each year, winning the U.S. Open Cup four times (including three in a row), and also claiming the Supporters' Shield in 2014.
 Partially owned by comedian and game-show host Drew Carey.
 Current team of Clint Dempsey, captain of the U.S. national team.

-- Vancouver Whitecaps FC - Began MLS play in 2011, having also played in the USL with Seattle and Portland; currently the only MLS franchise with a retractable roof venue.
+- Vancouver Whitecaps FC - Began MLS play in 2011, having also played in the USL with Seattle and Portland; currently the only MLS franchise with a retractable roof venue and to share their stadium with a CFL team, the BC Lions.
 The second Canadian team to join the league after Toronto FC.
 One of the club's owners is NBA All-Star and South African-born, British Columbia-raised Steve Nash.
 They have managed the unenviable feat of being the runners-up in five consecutive Canadian Championships (to Toronto FC from 2009-2012 and Montreal Impact in 2013).

-Two MLS teams have gone defunct, both in the same year.
+Three MLS teams have gone defunct, two of which came in the same year.
 Due to ownership and stadium troubles, the franchises both closed their doors after the 2001 season.
+The league has recovered since then, with no dying teams until 2014.

 - Miami Fusion FC - The Fusion were one of MLS's first two expansion teams, joining in 1998 alongside the Chicago Fire.
 They were the first team to pick a hybridized name.
 They were a decent team overall, making the playoffs in three of their four years of existence and winning the 2001 Supporters' Shield.
 However, their incredibly low budget, equally low revenue, and lack of support meant that MLS pulled the plug on the franchise before the 2002 season.